wubw/BinweiBlog/2017/introduction_to_javascript.rst

     	return new Date();
     };

-All Together: Namespaces and Anonymous Self-Executing Functions Handles the global pollution and scoping of functionality
+Anonymous self-executing functions: protects the global namespace by function scope All Together: Namespaces and Anonymous Self-Executing Functions

 .. code-block:: javascript